ebohnenb/ebohnenb.github.io/_projects/4_project.md

 category: fun
 ---

-Project 1 : Rock-Scissor-Paper game.
-Your computer and you!!
+Project 1 : Rock - Scissor - Paper game.
+To play with your computer!!

    {% raw %}

 ```
 import random